tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

           SS = KDF(SS', SSLen)
 ~~~

-In Direct Key Agreement mode, the output of the KDF MUST be a key of the same length as that used by the encryption algorithm identified by the "enc" parameter.
-In Key Agreement with Key Wrapping mode, the output of the KDF MUST be a key of the length needed for the key wrap algorithm identified by the "alg" parameter.
-For the algorithms defined in this specification, the KDF output length is 128 bits for ML-KEM-512+A128KW, 192 bits for ML-KEM-768+A192KW, and 256 bits for ML-KEM-1024+A256KW.
+In Direct Key Agreement mode, the output of the KDF MUST have the key length
+required by the content encryption algorithm used by the COSE_Encrypt
+structure.
+In Key Agreement with Key Wrap mode, the output of the KDF MUST have
+the key length required by the key wrap algorithm selected by the recipient
+algorithm.
+For the algorithms defined in this specification, the KDF output
+length is 128 bits for ML-KEM-512+A128KW, 192 bits for
+ML-KEM-768+A192KW, and 256 bits for ML-KEM-1024+A256KW.

 When Direct Key Agreement is employed, SS is the CEK.
 When Key Agreement with Key Wrapping is employed, SS is the key-encryption key used with AES Key Wrap to wrap the CEK; SS is not the CEK.